 Traveling Paris in August.
 Thousands of Parisians flee the city for their annual summer vacations.
 Thousands of tourists flood in to take their place.
 If you happen to be one of them, it’s a great time to be here: the weather is nice, the parks and gardens are green, and the streets are a little quieter.
 But you’ll soon tire of waiting in lines, fighting to get a good picture of a monument, and eating your lunch surrounded only by other tourists.
 You want some peace and quiet, or maybe even a chance to see some locals.
 Luckily, there’s more to Paris than the Champs-Elysées.
 This city is filled with off-the-beaten-path things to see and do, places where you can beat the crowds and still enjoy the magic of Paris.
 Here are five places to go to avoid the summer crowds in Paris:

-You’ll need to head to the outskirts of Paris – and away from the swarming crowds – to get a close up of this impressive attraction.
-Directly aligned with that slightly older arch, The Arc de Triomphe, La Grand Arche de La Défense is strikingly impressive when viewed up-close.
+You’ll need to head to the outskirts of Paris—and away from the swarming crowds—to get a close up of this impressive attraction.
+Directly aligned with that slightly older arch, the Arc de Triomphe, La Grand Arche de la Défense is strikingly impressive when viewed up-close.
 Its smooth, clean surface glistens in the sun while its white steps beckon to be picnicked on.
-La Défense is the modern part of Paris; filled with high-rise office buildings and the businessmen and women to fill them.
+La Défense is the modern part of Paris, filled with high-rise office buildings and the businessmen and women who fill them.
 If there are any Parisians left in the city in August, this is where they’ll be.